Google is looking to embed itself in your home, in a bid to one-up Amazon.

 Music and video playback

 Because Google Home is a Wi-Fi speaker, it can stream music directly from the cloud.
-Google said it will deliver rich bass and clear highs - all from a compact form factor.
 With it you can access songs, playlists, albums, artists, and podcasts from your favourite music services just by asking with your voice.
 Or, if you prefer, you can send music from your Android or iOS device through Google Cast.

 That last bit is important because, with Google Cast support, you'll be able to use Google Home to control other connected speakers in your home.
 You'll even get multi-room playback, meaning you can add one or more Google Home devices to a group of speakers in order to blast tunes throughout your house.
 But that's not all: Google Home will let you control your video content.

-Let's say you want to watch the latest episode of Jimmy Fallon or some sort of cat video on YouTube.
+Let's say you want to watch your latest episode of Daredevil on Netflix, or some sort of cat video on YouTube.
 Just issue a voice command to Google Home, and the content will appear on your TV (again, thanks to Google Cast support).

 Google Home can be a control centre for your entire home, because it has access to Google Assistant (see below).
 It will let you do the basics like set alarms and timers and manage to-do lists and shopping lists.
 It will also connect your smarthome and support popular network systems.
 That means you will be able to control smart lights, switches, doors, and Google's own Nest products.